bicobus/lilith-throne-documentation/_sources/clothing.rst.txt

 Clothing and anything that is wearable, even inside.

-For a working example, please consult your `ext.clothingexample`_ folder.
+You can find working examples of clothing in the :ltgithub:`res/mods/innoxia/items/clothing` folder.

 General Information
 -------------------

-PLEASE NOTE: Any clothing item whose rarity is set to LEGENDARY or above will not show up in the game, as no shopkeepers have been being defined as selling items of that quality.
+Any clothing item whose rarity is set to LEGENDARY or above will not show up in the game, as no shopkeepers have been being defined as selling items of that quality.
 You can spawn it from the debug menu if you wish.
 The debug menu is accessed by typing ``buggy`` at any point in the game.
 It is best to enter the debug menu when not in the middle of combat, sex, or movement-locked dialogue, as it will break you out of it.

 coreAttributes
 --------------